|

 is a four-time California State picking champion on both mandolin and guitar

 Hornpipes in the key of B-flat are his speciality.
-John Relph plays Smart, Rose and Stump
+John Relph plays Smart, Gibson, and

 |